NUWCDIVNPT/stig-manager/README.md

 ## STIG Manager Classic User Guide
 We are revising our User Guide to remove sensitive screen shots and features.
 Please visit again very soon for updates.

+## Troubleshooting

+In some Windows environments, Hyper-V may have reserved port 50443.
+If you have a conflict on that port, edit  `docker-compose.yml` and change the line:

+ `- "50443:443"`

+ to an appropriate value for your environment, for example

+ `- "55443:443"`

+ and try again.